William Boyd Wood

 - He was educated at North Texas Agricultural College (of the Texas A&M system), at Arlington, graduating 31 May 1930 with an Associate in Science degree.

-- He was educated at the University of Texas, at Austin, at Texas graduating 29 August 1932 with a BBA degree.
+- He also graduated on 29 August 1932 from the University of Texas, at Austin, at Texas with a BBA degree.

 - Walter Wood was photographed with his son Billie during the early 1930s at the sunken gardens in San Antonio.